-Black Belt Treasures Holiday Market at Pebble Hill to be held Dec.
-4
+Black Belt Treasures Holiday Market to be hosted Dec.
+3 at Pebble Hill

 Black Belt Treasures Cultural Arts Center is a non-profit organization based in Camden, Alabama.
 The organization was started with the objective to stimulate the economy in Alabama’s Black Belt region through the sale and promotion of fine arts and heritage crafts, as well as the provision of arts education opportunities.